What is acupuncture?

 Within the traditional Chinese category there are many differ styles as this ancient form of medicine was passed down from generation to generation and developed in slightly different ways as it travelled first around the Far East and then of course more recently to the rest of the world.

 Jane trained in Traditional Chinese Medicine (TCM) before changing and developing her style.
-She undertook both foundation and advanced training with Dr. Tan.
+She undertook both foundation and advanced training with (the late, great) Dr. Tan.
 Dr.Tan devoted over 50years of his life to understanding the classics of Chinese medicine, taking the important bits and translating them to make them accessible to those living in the West in modern day.
 This life long work resulted in a highly effective form of acupuncture which is quickly gaining a reputation around the world for it's rapid results.
 It is called Balance Method Acupuncture.

 Jane continues to study Balance Method Acupuncture with the small team of teachers who worked closely with Dr. Tan to deepen her knowledge and skills.